valboz/RTModel/docs/Fitting.md

 The `LevMar` module executes a number of Levenberg-Marquardt fits from the specified initial condition.
 Every time a minimum is found, it is filled with a 'bumper'.
 Any subsequent run hitting the bumper will be bounced off in a different direction in the parameter space.
 In this way, new minima can be found from the same initial condition.

-The details of this fitting strategy will be illustrated in a future publication.
+The details of this fitting strategy are illustrated in the [RTModel paper](https://ui.adsabs.harvard.edu/abs/2024A%26A...688A..83B/abstract).

 ## Options for fitting